Both the Xbox One X and the Xbox One S All-Digital Edition have now been disconnected by Microsoft. however the Xbox One

-This system brings 12GB of DDR5 memory and a crazy 6 Teraflop GPU.
-Not only can it do native 4K UHD gaming – a feature no other console can currently do – but it will also play games in HDR and most games at higher frame rates.
-It's one of the finest pieces of hardware Microsoft has ever made.
+The Xbox One X system brings 12GB of DDR5 memory and a crazy 6 Teraflop GPU.
+Not only can it do native 4K UHD gaming with ease – a feature no other console can currently do – but it also allows you to play games in HDR and most games at higher frame rates.
+In short, it's one of the finest pieces of hardware Microsoft has ever made.

-Whether you’re trying to choose which console should be your first step into the Xbox One family, or you’re trying to decide whether an upgrade is a worthwhile cost, we’re here to help by weighing up the features of all three consoles and breaking them down to tell you which is best for your gaming needs.
+So whether you’re trying to choose which console should be your first step into the Xbox One family, or you’re trying to decide whether an upgrade is a worthwhile cost, we’re here to help by weighing up the features of all three Xbox consoles and breaking them down so you can find out which is best for your gaming needs.

 Xbox One X vs Xbox One S vs Xbox One: Design

 Out of Microsoft’s three available consoles, the Xbox One X is definitely the smaller option.
 The Xbox One X measures 11.8 x 9.4 x 2.4 inches - with Microsoft bragging it's the "smallest Xbox ever", however the Xbox One S isn't far off it's size and is significantly lighter.
 The Xbox One S measures 11.6 x 9.0 x 2.5 inches which makes it around 40% smaller than the original Xbox One which measures 17 x 14 x 5 inches.

 Really, this is just down to a more efficient use of space as despite their much smaller casing, the consoles' exterior still have the same HDMI In and Out ports, the same three USB ports and the same Ethernet ports as the Xbox One.

 Another advantage the Xbox One S and Xbox One X both have in terms of design is that neither have that bulky external power brick that takes up so much room alongside the Xbox One.

 The Xbox One X is very much a clone of the Xbox One S. It's made a few minor changes, like the disc drives move to the middle of the console, and the shift to a nice Space Grey color, it's nearly identical.
 Well, on the outside at least.